ConnectedPlacesCatapult/SharingCitiesDashboard/README.md

 - `SharingCitiesDashboard/Frontend/fcc.config.js`

 ### Step 6: Configure the backend
-The Backend/API is written in Flask:
+The Backend/API is written in Flask.
+To set up all the components:

-Install asynchronous forecasting requirements
+* Install asynchronous forecasting requirements
 In order to enforce Celery's asynchronous functionality the following steps need to be followed:

 ```